 What is IP2SG?

-IP2SG is your one-stop portal that facilitates online Singapore patents-related transactions and searches.
+IP2SG is your one-stop portal that facilitates online Singapore patents, trade marks and designs related transactions and searches.

 Basic Requirements for using IP2SG eServices

 Is it mandatory to register for an IP2SG eServices account (“Account”)?

 No. The electronic online system (EOS) now has two portals – the public portal and the customer portal.
 The public portal can be accessed without having to register or log in.
 The customer portal can only be accessed by users who have registered for an Account.
 Users are required to log in to access the customer portal.

 What are the benefits of registering for an Account?

 Registering for an Account provides you with access to the customer portal, which has more functions than the public portal.
 For example, in the customer portal, a user will be able to track filing and payment details, and be able to send and receive correspondences through the EOS.

 Who is eligible to register for an Account?

 Anyone or any company with a Singapore address for service and a valid SingPass can register for an Account.
 At least one user has to be designated as an Administrator, who is authorised to manage and transact under the Account.
 An Administrator can authorise other users to transact under the Account.